-Applications submitted after the deadline will not be eligible.
-Before submitting your LOI, we encourage you to read the tips for submitting a successful letter of inquiry for helpful advice.
-The selection process for the LOI will take approximately six weeks from the submission deadline.
+Before submitting anLOI, applicants are encouraged to read the "12 Tips for Getting Your Grant Idea Funded" for helpful advice.

+The selection process for the LOIs will take approximately six weeks from the submission deadline.
 All applicants will be informed of the decision in due time.